 So how does one create a web page that can persuade a visitor to take the desired action?
 That will depend on a designer’s ability to curate all pieces of information into a cohesive narrative.
 In short, it will depend on your ability to create the best possible informational user experience.

-The Key Elements of Great Informational UX
+The Key Elements of Good UX Design

 In my experience working on Informational UX for web and mobile products, I can identify three pillars which make up a great informational user experience.

-Pillar No. 1: Excellent Information Architecture
+1. Excellent Information Architecture

 In order to give a piece of content a logical structure, you need to create a blueprint to serve as the basis for interacting with the website.
 This is where Information Architecture comes into the picture.
 Put simply, Information Architecture (IA) is the process of organizing, structuring, and presenting content in a manner that makes it easier for users to understand how everything fits together.